robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 On the other hand, by far the most awkward part of the process is "The Multi-Save".
 Having an innocent merchant.save trigger saving multiple different models as well is Not Intuitive, and requires you to be very precise and clear that the LegalEntity object in memory you are updating is the same one that is being multi-saved.
 ORM's are a wonderful thing, but can start to creak a little when you rely on them too much.

-To quote <a href="https://twitter.com/bkrausz">Brian Krausz</a>, who devised pretty much the entire plan and executed the first few stages of it - "this was either trivially obvious or really smart, and I'm not sure we'll ever know which."
+To quote <a href="https://twitter.com/bkrausz">Brian Krausz</a>, who devised pretty much the entire plan and single-handedly executed the first few stages of it - "this was either trivially obvious or really smart, and I'm not sure we'll ever know which."